 Plus, there's the added incentive of being able to eat any leftovers for afternoon tea, if you send them to school with too much food.

 Barb's approach is admirably no-nonsense: "It saves you making afternoon tea when they come home from school because they know there's no dinner and nothing to eat until they finish what's in that lunchbox."

 Subscribe to the KISS principle.
 Keep.
 It.
 Simple.
 Stupid.

 As soon as you start thinking of your lunch-making skills as the standard by which your parenting will be judged, you're setting yourself up to fail.
 You don't need to be making mini Picasso pizzas.
 Just set yourself a goal of getting your children fed, watered and home without complaining that they went hungry.
-And the fringe benefit of making it simple is that children will cotton on to the food prep process to the point where when they're older they can make their own lunches… Yes, really!
+And the added benefit of making it simple is that children will cotton on to the food prep process easily, so when they're older they can make their own lunches … it's a win-win!

 Sushi sandwiches, pinwheel wraps and more!
 These lunch options are so good, you'll want to try them too.